 We were actually planning on checking out Muir Woods National Monument while we were experiencing the cheap attractions of San Francisco on a budget.
-Unfortunately, the Muir Woods National Monument require reservations to be made over the Internet on their website, www.gomuirwoods.com.
+Unfortunately, the Muir Woods National Monument requires reservations to be made over the Internet on their website, www.gomuirwoods.com.
 Unfortunately, the site had no cell service or WiFi for us to reserve.
 The man informed us to travel all the way down to Muir Beach to get service.
 When we reached this hidden gem, it was breathtaking.
-It was a beautiful, tucked away beach.
+It was beautiful, tucked away beach.
 While we were at Muir Beach, it rained over the mountains and was sunny over the ocean.
 The combination created a lovely rainbow over the hills.
 The best part about this treasure was the roads that it took to get there.
-They were a bit sketchy (especially when you’re driving a Suburban, an 18.5 foot vehicle), but a lot of fun and filled with some breathtaking views and scenery.
+They were a bit sketchy (especially when you’re driving a Suburban, an 18.5-foot vehicle), but a lot of fun and filled with some breathtaking views and scenery.
 It was also FREE, unlike the Muir Woods which didn’t take away from our enjoyment of San Francisco on a budget.

 I would have loved to see Muir Woods, and it will remain on my bucket list.
 If you’re in the area and want to see them, make sure you RESERVE your parking (which is $8 per privately owned vehicle) and be prepared to PAY an admission fee of $10 per adult 15 years of age and older (children under 15 are free).